-In order comply with legislation to combat money laundering and terrorist financing, Progressive Credit Union is obliged to verify and maintain up to date proof of both your identity and your current permanent address whilst you are an active account holder.
+In order to comply with legislation to combat money laundering and terrorist financing, Progressive Credit Union is obliged to verify and maintain up to date proof of both your identity and your current permanent address whilst you are an active account holder.

-You may have received a letter requesting this documentation or a member of staff may have advised you that your account documentation requires updating. if so, please assist the credit union in fulfilling its legal obligations by providing your information at your earliest convenience.
+Perhaps you may have received a letter requesting this documentation or a member of staff has advised you that your account documentation requires updating, if so, please assist the credit union in fulfilling its legal obligations by providing your information in branch at your earliest convenience.
 You are required to provide the original of one Photo id and one Proof of Address as outlined below.
-You can provide documents in branch or you may also upload this information through our secure portal on your online banking account.
+You may also upload this information through our secure portal on your online banking account.